wingo/stringrefs/README.md

 say "strings are sequences of unicode scalar values", but we know that for JavaScript this is not the case.

-However, we think we can get closer to the simple solution by only including interfaces that treat strings as USV sequences, for example by only including routines that access string contents in terms of UTF-8, UTF-16, and other valid Unicode encodings that exclude isolated surrogates by construction.
+However, we think we can get closer to the simple solution by primarily working in terms of unicode scalar values.
+WebAssembly on its own should not be able to create strings with isolated surrogates, and therefore we should only include support for reading and writing standard Unicode encoding schemes which exclude isolated surrogates by construction, for example UTF-8 and UTF-16.
 Isolated surrogates are rare in JavaScript and the tail should not wag the dog.

-It could be that we're wrong, though, and so we'd need to leave the door open to add interfaces that access string contents using more general encodings such as WTF-8.
+Such problematic strings can come from a host, however, and where it is as simple to define a behavior as to require an implementation to trap, we will lean towards defined non-trapping behavior.
+The proposal also leaves the door open to add interfaces that access string contents using more general encoding schemes such as WTF-8 if needed in the future.

+#### No `get-char-at` method

+A JavaScript string is composed of a sequence of 16-bit code units which encode a sequence of codepoints, in which each codepoint corresponds to 1 or 2 code units.
+In the general case, getting the *n*th unicode scalar value from a string requires parsing all preceding code units.
+We would not want to design an API that would encourage straightforward uses (e.g. looping over unicode scalar values) to run in quadratic time.

 ### Oracle: JS engine C++ API